 - Cut back on stress by practicing meditation and yoga to clear your mind.

 - Learn relaxation techniques from your therapist.

 - Sleeping well keeps you from feeling fatigue, which is another trigger of Tinnitus.

 - Stick to an exercise plan as the release of endorphins during your workout can reduce stress and anxiety.

 - Protect your hearing from declining by avoiding loud noise and wearing protective ear plugs.

 Doctors prescribe medication to treat associated disorders of Tinnitus, including Prozac or Zoloft for depression, and Klonopin, Xanax, or Valium for depression.
-Do not take any drugs without a consultation with your healthcare professional as it may have no effect in treating Tinnitus.
+Do not take any drugs without a consultation with your healthcare professional, as it may have no effect in treating Tinnitus.
 There are also rumors that taking Viagra which is the best medication for treating ED causes hearing problems in people, but there is no clinical proof to support this misconception.

 Latest Trends in Tinnitus Treatment